31z4/zookeeper-docker/README.md

 Zookeeper configuration is located in `/conf`.
 One way to change it is mounting your config file as a volume:

 	$ docker run --name some-zookeeper --restart always -d -v $(pwd)/zoo.cfg:/conf/zoo.cfg 31z4/zookeeper

+## Environment variables

+Variables below are mandatory if you want to run Zookeeper in replicated mode.

+### `ZOO_MY_ID`

+The id must be unique within the ensemble and should have a value between 1 and 255.
+Do note that this variable will not have any effect if you start the container with a `/data` directory that already contains the `myid` file.

+### `ZOO_SERVERS`

+This variable allows you to specify a list of machines of the Zookeeper ensemble.
+Each entry has the form of `server.id=host:port:port`.
+Entries are separated with space.
+Do note that this variable will not have any effect if you start the container with a `/conf` directory that already contains the `zoo.cfg` file.

+## Where to store data

+This image is configured with volumes at `/data` and `/datalog` to hold the Zookeeper in-memory database snapshots and the transaction log of updates to the database, respectively.

+> Be careful where you put the transaction log.
+A dedicated transaction log device is key to consistent good performance.
+Putting the log on a busy device will adversely effect performance.

 # License